 You can choose one from various clock styles.
 You can also download AOD themes from Galaxy Store (read on).

 How to use and manage Galaxy S10 AOD themes on Galaxy S10?

 In addition to the default AOD screen and customizations, you can also install and apply third-party AOD themes to get the desired look and feel of the Galaxy S10 always-on display screen.

 Galaxy S10 AOD themes are hosted on Galaxy Apps (under Galaxy Themes group).

 You can access AOD themes in many different ways, for example:

 - In Galaxy S10 Home screen edit mode, you can tap themes, then choose AOD themes as explained in this guide.
 Please note, some Galaxy S10 themes also include own AOD themes.
 You can enter the Galaxy S10 home screen edit mode using the tap and hold (long tap) or pinch gesture on the home screen as explained in this guide.

-- Tap Galaxy Themes shortcut (if you added it) on the Galaxy S10 Home screen.
+- Tap Galaxy Themes shortcut (if you added it) on the Galaxy S10 Home screen and/or Apps screen.

 - Tap the Galaxy Themes button when customizing the clock style for Galaxy S10 always-on display as shown below.